Clairtone: History

 Clairtone launched its new G-TV television set with its usual flair, hiring the cinematographer Fritz Spiess to direct a TV advertisement that starred Peter Munk and David Gilmour driving a 1936 Pierce-Arrow convertible across the Brooklyn Bridge—with a Clairtone TV set in the back seat (the ad, titled "New York," can be found on YouTube today).
-But Clairtone's entry into the colour television market was ill-timed (the market would not take off for another five years; see History of Television).
+But Clairtone's entry into the color television market was ill-timed (the market would not take off for another five years; see History of Television).
 Sales were exceedingly poor, with annual losses in 1967 of more than $6 million, and the business began to spiral out of control.
 In October, 1967, Industrial Estates Limited, an economic development agency of the Government of Nova Scotia, took over control of the company from Peter Munk and David Gilmour.
 Sales continued to decline and the share price plunged from more than $15 in 1967 to a few cents by 1970.

 A confidential study commissioned by Clairtone in 1967 found that the failure of the plant was in part due to the local workforce: "The general population is basically not geared to the manufacturing frenzy and especially the five-day workweek...
 The welfare situation is such that it has created conditions similar to Appalachia in the United States where the third generation is already on relief."
 But, as reported by Peter Munk's daughter, the financial journalist Nina Munk, in her 2008 book about Clairtone (The Art of Clairtone: The Making of a Design Icon, 1958-1971), the labour force in Stellarton was only one of many problems: "Nothing went smoothly, from all accounts.
 Cost controls were 'nonexistent,' according to the commissioned study.
 Roads leading to the factory were so bad that Clairtone's stereos and TVs were often damaged en route.
 Getting parts for the stereos, a task that at the old plant in Rexdale, Ontario, could be organized in a single day, took several weeks.
 As for the manufacturing process itself, Clairtone's inexperienced management team was over its head, and sinking: inventory went missing; unidentified parts accumulated on the factory floor; the assembly line seldom if ever ran at full speed or full capacity."

 By March 1970, Clairtone was sold to the Government of Nova Scotia and came under new management.
 At this time it began to offer cheaper products including the world's smallest transistor radio, the "Mini Hi-Fi".
 The company hemorrhaged money to the amount of $19 million that year, losses that were absorbed by the province.
 Clairtone's stock was de-listed from the Toronto Stock Exchange in 1971, and the company finally closed in 1972.
 The assets were sold but the company was not officially dissolved until 1979.
 Over the period of its investment the Government of Nova Scotia lost approximately $25 million, considerably more in today's money.